awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 The supported SQL Server versions on Amazon RDS include the following features\.

+### Microsoft SQL Server 2019 Features<a name="SQLServer.Concepts.General.FeatureSupport.2019"></a>

+SQL Server 2019 includes many new features, such as the following:
++ Accelerated database recovery \(ADR\) – Reduces crash recovery time after a restart or a long\-running transaction rollback\.
++ Intelligent Query Processing \(IQP\):
+  + Row mode memory grant feedback – Corrects excessive grants automatically, that would otherwise result in wasted memory and reduced concurrency\.
+  + Batch mode on rowstore – Enables batch mode execution for analytic workloads without requiring columnstore indexes\.
+  + Table variable deferred compilation – Improves plan quality and overall performance for queries that reference table variables\.
++ Intelligent performance:
+  + `OPTIMIZE_FOR_SEQUENTIAL_KEY` index option – Improves throughput for high\-concurrency inserts into indexes\.
+  + Improved indirect checkpoint scalability – Helps databases with heavy DML workloads\.
+  + Concurrent Page Free Space \(PFS\) updates – Enables handling as a shared latch rather than an exclusive latch\.
++ Monitoring improvements:
+  + `WAIT_ON_SYNC_STATISTICS_REFRESH` wait type – Shows accumulated instance\-level time spent on synchronous statistics refresh operations\.
+  + Database\-scoped configurations – Include `LIGHTWEIGHT_QUERY_PROFILING` and `LAST_QUERY_PLAN_STATS`\.
+  + Dynamic management functions \(DMFs\) – Include `sys.dm_exec_query_plan_stats` and `sys.dm_db_page_info`\.
++ Verbose truncation warnings – The data truncation error message defaults to include table and column names and the truncated value\.
++ Resumable online index creation – In SQL Server 2017, only resumable online index rebuild is supported\.

+For the full list of SQL Server 2019 features, see [What's new in SQL Server 2019 \(15\.x\)](https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-ver15) in the Microsoft documentation\.

+For a list of unsupported features, see [Features Not Supported and Features with Limited Support](#SQLServer.Concepts.General.FeatureNonSupport)\.

 ### Microsoft SQL Server 2017 Features<a name="SQLServer.Concepts.General.FeatureSupport.2017"></a>

 SQL Server 2017 includes many new features, such as the following: